-- Spectator walkway access routes have to benefit from lighting to illuminate the access routes from the car park areas. - Marshals have to have reflective tabards to highlight their positions. - Special stage time control, start and stop controls need to have powered lights for these areas. - Junctions in the special stage with radios should be lit, in the direction of rally traffic, to enable the radio operators to monitor the competition number of the car passing that location. - Marshal locations should be provided with torches. - All MIR and recovery vehicles need to carry portable lighting units to assist them with any rescue or recovery operation. - Consideration needs to be made in the use of any highly reflective stage signs/furniture or public road signs that may dazzle the driver given the powerful competition lights used by the competing cars. - Competitors need to be reminded at a Briefing of the importance of positioning the reflective red triangle at least 50m in advance of where the rally car has stopped or left the special stage.
+- Spectator walkway access routes have to benefit from lighting to illuminate the access routes from the car park areas. - Marshals have to have reflective tabards to highlight their positions. - Special stage time control, start and stop controls need to have powered lights for these areas. - Junctions in the special stage with radios should be lit, in the direction of rally traffic, to enable the radio operators to monitor the competition number of the car passing that location. - Marshal locations should be provided with torches. - All MIV and recovery vehicles need to carry portable lighting units to assist them with any rescue or recovery operation. - Consideration needs to be made in the use of any highly reflective stage signs/furniture or public road signs that may dazzle the driver given the powerful competition lights used by the competing cars.